ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 ## Information Resource Directory (IRD) {#ird-example}

 The following IRD defines the relevant resources of the ALTO server.
-It provides two Property Maps, one for the `ISP` and `ASN` properties, and another for the `country` and `state` properties.
-The server could have provided a single Property Map for all four properties, but did not, presumably because the organization that runs the ALTO server believes any given client is not interested in all four properties.
+It provides two property maps, one for the `ISP` and `ASN` properties, and another for the `country` and `state` properties.
+The server could have provided a single property map for all four properties, but did not, presumably because the organization that runs the ALTO server believes any given client is not interested in all four properties.

-The server provides two Filtered Property Maps.
+The server provides two filtered property maps.
 The first returns all four properties, and the second just returns the `pid` property for the default network map.

-The Filtered Property Maps for the `ISP`, `ASN`, `country` and `state` properties do not depend on the default network map (it does not have a `uses` capability), because the definitions of those properties do not depend on the default network map.
+The filtered property maps for the `ISP`, `ASN`, `country` and `state` properties do not depend on the default network map (it does not have a `uses` capability), because the definitions of those properties do not depend on the default network map.
 The Filtered Property Map for the `pid` property does have